Gyrochronology

+Overview

 The basic idea underlying gyrochronology is that the rotation period P, of a cool main-sequence star is a deterministic function of its age t and its mass M (or a suitable substitute such as color).
 Although main sequence stars of a given mass form with a range of rotation periods, their periods increase rapidly and converge to a well defined value as they lose angular momentum through magnetically channelled stellar winds.
 Therefore, their periods converge to a certain function of age and mass, mathematically denoted by P=P(t,M).
 Consequently, cool stars do not occupy the entire 3-dimensional parameter space of (mass, age, period), but instead define a 2-dimensional surface in this P-t-M space.
 Therefore, measuring two of these variables yields the third.
 Of these quantities, the mass (color) and the rotation period are the easier variables to measure, providing access to the star's age, otherwise difficult to obtain.

 In order to determine the shape of this P=P(t,M) surface, the rotation periods and photometric colors (mass) of stars in clusters of known age are measured.
 Data has been accumulated from several clusters younger than one billion years (Gyr) of age and one cluster with an age of 2.5 Gyr.
 Another data point on the surface is from the Sun with an age of 4.56 Gyr and a rotation period of 25 days.
 Using these results, the ages of a large number of cool galactic field stars can be derived with 10% precision.

 Magnetic stellar wind breaking increases the rotation period of the star and it is important in stars with convective envelopes.
 Stars with a color index greater than about (B-V)=0.47 mag (the Sun has a color index of 0.66 mag) have convective envelopes, but more massive stars have radiative envelopes.
 Also, these lower mass stars spend a considerable amount of time on a pre main sequence Hayashi track where they are nearly fully convective.